Mayo Clinic - Careers at the US Healthcare Employer

 The work unit that you're passionate about our patient is our patients deserve that.
 We also appreciate that the career of a nurse is a marathon, not a sprint.
 So perhaps like there are going to be stops along the way to get you to that ultimate goal.
 And we're here to help you in that process as well.
 Mayo Clinic, particularly in our Rochester campus is a very large organization.
 And we're really here to be that concierge for you help to explain, explain and expand upon our opportunities, so that you can feel very comfortable in the choice that you're making.
 How soon my find out about the job process, please know that we do work to be as efficient as possible.
 And I know that we're going to be partnering very closely with Connetics and more information will be coming about that soon.
 What I really love in this next bullet point here is preferred qualifications and how can I stand out?
 So I appreciate a very solid resume really do provide in depth information about your clinical experiences, you know, where you worked?
 And how long have you been there?
 I like to think of the resume as you telling me why we should want you but I am a fan of the cover letter, I want you to also be able to describe to us why you're looking for a particular work unit and what you're hoping to gain.
 What should I look for when searching for a position, I think look for what speaks to you.

 What are your passions?
 Where do you love to provide patient care?
 We have so many opportunities, and we're very happy and excited to help you find one.
 I'm seeing I have 17 seconds.
 So it did really down to the wire here.
 I think my colleague Alan is hopefully going to be answering some questions in the chat.
 And I'll look over that and try to fill it out as well.
 But it was wonderful meeting with everybody today.
 Thank you so much for allowing me to join.
 Well done.
 Erica, you were right on time spot on.
 I think one question.
 I know Allen's answering some questions in the chat.
 But I think one question, maybe just two books.
 I think we've lost Erica so.
 Okay, so the Mayo Clinic Team will be answering any questions that we weren't able to get to in the chat today.
-And we thank and Erica and the Mayo Clinic Team for joining us on the Connetics Career Day.
+And we thank and Erica and the Mayo Clinic Team for joining us on the Career Day of our nursing recruiting agency.
 This is such an awesome opportunity for nurses all over the world to find out more about organizations, it's kind of speed dating for nurses, you want to come in find out why this is a great opportunity for you.
 And of course, Mayo Clinic number one hospital in the world.
 I mean, you just have to say that name and everybody knows it.
 I think one thing that really stood out to me is where Eric has said her when she goes into the community with her children, they know her.
 And I think even though that Mayo Clinic has such a great name and credibility, and so many awards and accolades in the industry, just the fact that Erika said that she's part of the community and that the patients come first.
 I think that just says a lot about the culture of the organization.
 So we really are honored to work with the Mayo Clinic.